It can be devastating when a loved one dies, so the last thing you want to think about is finalising a deceased estate.

 As per common law, the deceased’s assets are distributed according to the succession laws of your state.

 You can find out more about the role of an executor by checking out the ‘Being an executor’ page on the Law Society of New South Wales website.

 What Is Probate?

 Before the executor of will can distribute funds, they need to obtain probate or authority from your state’s Supreme Court to do so.

-This can include other family members or creditors like the Australian Taxation Office (ATO) wanting to settle an outstanding tax debt, utilities companies and telcos.
+This can include other family members or creditors like the Australian Taxation Office (ATO) wanting to settle an outstanding tax debt, utility companies and telcos.

 The bank may even become involved if the deceased was the sole owner of the property and there is a shortfall in the sale of the property to cover the outstanding mortgage.

-These parties will need to paid out first with beneficiaries entitled to the remaining funds.
+These parties will need to be paid out first, with beneficiaries entitled to the remaining funds.